ZitaoTech/BB9900-USB_BLE_Keyboard/README.md

 In IOS you can edit shortcuts and commands with the keyboard.
 How to set:
 Go to Settings-> Accessibility -> Keyboards-> Full Keyboard Access On-> Command and you can edit shortcuts or command using this keyboard.

+How to adjust the mouse speed:
+If you find the trackpad moving too fast, you can adjust the spped of mouse in IOS.
+Here are the steps:
+Go to Settings-> General ->Trackpad&Mouse and you can adjust the tracking speed, by disable Natural Scrolling you can reverse the scroll direction when the trackpad works as scroll wheel.
 # others
 ## dimensions about the keyboard
 The picture below shows the outerline dimension of the keyboard